 While social distancing is needed to control the spread of COVID-19, people are also encouraged to spend time outside.
 You’re welcome to come walk our nature trails, watch birds or picnic by our pond, or fly kites on the hill above our parking lot.
 We recommend taking bathroom breaks before you come so that you can stay outside and avoid possible cross-contamination, and keeping a safe distance from people other than the people you came with.

 For more about what you might see outdoors here in various seasons, check out our Nature page.
-Many birds have already returned, frogs have begun to sing and salamanders to emerge, and pussy willows are out.
-The woodcocks are doing their spectacular courtship displays at dusk and are likely to continue into May.
-We expect wildflowers soon.
+Trillium, trout lily and violets are blooming in the woods, birds are nesting, frogs are singing in the swamps, and it’s easy to find salamanders under rocks (or sometimes just wandering around in the open).
+The woodcocks are doing their spectacular courtship displays at dusk.

 We’re looking for new community members to join our work and life.
 For more on that, click here.